 The Land consists of an area atop a slight hill, made of up course sandy ground with grass patches.
 There are no improvements on the Land other than two power poles and a small tree on the perimeter.
-The Land is presently used informally for car parking during sports and other events and is in fair condition.
+Prior to adopting this Plan, the Land was used informally for car parking during sports and other events and was used occasionally for other purposes during annual events, such as the Lithgow Show.
+The Land is in fair condition.